gabeah/thesis/ObsidianNotes/Log of progress.md

 [[Thesis Meetings]]
 Below is a log of progress made on the thesis.
 It serves to remind myself on all that I accomplished over the year.
 Here's hoping I continue to update it!!

+## 10/31/24 - 2 Cameras done!
+Now for some math stuff!!!
+Right before the break, in a burst of efficiency, we got two cameras to work at the same time.
+I have moved to start doing math (boo!).
+I also know I need to do more writing.
+Going to add some more below after I do more reading/writing

 ## 10/11/24 - Tracking is improving, now to just try to get more cameras working
 Interesting discoveries today.
 Looks like running more than one camera is pretty intensive on a USB hub.
 Looks like I need more than 1 USB controller for each.
 Luckily my laptop is capable of that.